giannisp09/white-mAlice/README.md

 ### Citation

+The code is based on the work  William Brown.
+So all the credits go to him.
 If you use this code in your research, please cite:

 ```bibtex
 @article{brown2025verifiers,